Benefits of Affiliation with our New York EB-5 Regional Center

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
 New York’s personal consumption expenditure grew from $0.79 trillion in 2012 to $0.86 trillion in 2014.
 From 2013 to 2014, total personal consumption expenditure grew by 4.9%.

 New York: State government finances (2013)

 In 2013, the government of New York collected $212.9 billion and spent $184 billion, resulting in a net difference of $28.8 billion.
 Revenue is sourced from federal and local taxes, sales tax, and individual and corporate taxes.
 Expenditures include education, welfare, highways, police, and other social services.

 New York: Total economic impact of EB-5 investments (2013)

 In New York, EB-5 investment has supported the direct creation of 6,024 jobs.
 These jobs were the result of roughly $379 million in direct investment from EB-5 projects, contributing $543.9 million to the state’s GDP.
 EB-5 investment in New York also contributed $84.79 million to federal revenue and $53.83 million to New York state government and local municipal revenue.

-Since 2009, New York has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 5,000 privately-owned units were authorized by building permits.
-Most of these units are constructed in New York’s largest cities, which include New York, Brooklyn, Borough of Queens, Manhattan, and Bronx.
+Since 2009, New York has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 5,000 privately owned units were authorized by building permits.
+Most of these units are in New York’s largest cities, which include New York, Brooklyn, Borough of Queens, Manhattan, and Bronx.